filakhtov/gentoo-use-docs/dev-python/pillow.md

 This flag should be enabled if there is a need to work with color profiles.

 ### test
-Execute the `selftest.py --installed` command, then start the virtual Xvfb session and execute the `nosetests -vx Tests/test_*.py` command after the main build is completed.
+Execute the `selftest.py --installed` command, then start the virtual Xvfb session and execute the `pytest` command after the main build is completed.
 Run the test suite provided with the source code.
 This will extend a build time.

 This flag should normally be disabled as it is mainly useful for developers, tester or the Gentoo team.